grafana/grafana/docs/sources/features/datasources/x-ray.md

 ### Trace List

-The trace list is pretty much the same as in AWS.
+The Trace List is pretty much the same as in AWS.
 Clicking on the trace id in the first column opens the trace on the right side.
 Notice the query field in the editor which works the same as in AWS.
 You can write queries, filter expressions, or a trace ID there.

-{{< docs-imagebox img="/img/docs/v72/x-ray-trace-list.png" caption="X-Ray trace list in Grafana" >}}
+{{< docs-imagebox img="/img/docs/v72/x-ray-trace-list.png" caption="X-Ray Trace List in Grafana" >}}

 ### Trace Statistics

-In trace statistics you can see a graph and a table showing information about error, fault, throttle, success and total count.
+In Trace Statistics you can see a graph and a table showing information about error, fault, throttle, success, and total count.
 You can use the columns field in the query editor to only see specified columns.

-{{< docs-imagebox img="/img/docs/v72/x-ray-trace-statistics.png" caption="X-Ray trace statistics in Grafana" >}}
+{{< docs-imagebox img="/img/docs/v72/x-ray-trace-statistics.png" caption="X-Ray Trace Statistics in Grafana" >}}

 ### Trace Analytics

-In trace analytics you can visualize one of the tables from Analytics in AWS.
+In Trace Analytics you can visualize one of the tables from Analytics in AWS.

 ### Insights

-In insights you can see the summary table for insights just like in AWS.
+In Insights you can see the summary table for Insights just like in AWS.
 Clicking the InsightId will take you to AWS console.

 ### Alerting